Polish academics protest ‘fundamentalist’ education minister

-WARSAW, Poland (AP) — Activists dressed as security guards hung a banner over a Polish Education Ministry building early Wednesday to protest the appointment of a new minister whom they consider to be a religious fundamentalist and a danger to the nation’s youth and universities.
+WARSAW, Poland (AP) — Activists dressed as security guards climbed onto a balcony of a Polish Education Ministry building early Wednesday and hung a banner protesting the appointment of a new minister whom they consider to be a religious fundamentalist and a danger to the nation’s youth and universities.

-University academics in Poland are protesting the conservative government’s appointment of a new education minister who has said that LGBT people aren’t equal to “normal people,” women were created to produce children and who has voiced support for corporal punishment.
+Many university academics in Poland are protesting the conservative government’s appointment of Przemyslaw Czarnek, who has said that LGBT people aren’t equal to “normal people,” women were created to produce children and who has voiced support for corporal punishment.

-By Wednesday, more than 2,600 professors and other academics had signed a petition vowing to boycott Przemyslaw Czarnek, a member of the ruling conservative party, Law and Justice, who was sworn in this week by President Andrzej Duda.

-In his role, Czarnek will oversee the nation’s system of schools and universities.
-He was named in a recent government reshuffle, but has been sworn in two weeks after the other ministers as he recovered from COVID-19.

-The banner that the activists hung said “Boycott Czarnek.
+The banner that two activists hung said “Boycott Czarnek.
 Homophobe.
 Xenophobe.
 Fundamentalist.”
-Security guards removed it quickly.
+Security guards removed it quickly, before the minister arrived at work, and a large contingent of police officers showed up to question the two activists.

+Wearing orange security vests and hardhats, they used a long ladder to climb up to a balcony and hang the banner.

+Wearing a mask, Suszek added that Czarnek represents a “virus of hate” more dangerous than the coronavirus.

+Suszek later told The Associated Press that he and his fellow activist were charged with the illegal hanging of banners and not adhering to social distancing rules.

+Suszek is one of 2,700 professors and other academics to sign a petition vowing to boycott Czarnek, a member of the ruling conservative party, Law and Justice, who was sworn in this week by President Andrzej Duda.

+In his role, Czarnek will oversee the nation’s system of schools and universities.
+He was named in a recent government reshuffle, but was sworn in two weeks after the other ministers as he recovered from COVID-19.

-Duda said that appointing Czarnek would help restore some ideological balance to an area that has been dominated by left-wing views.
+Duda said that appointing Czarnek would help restore some ideological balance to academia, which he said has been dominated by left-wing views.

 “In recent years, people trying to achieve higher ranks in scientific development … have been brutally attacked for not having a worldview that is politically correct, that is, liberal-leftist,” Duda said.
 He said university life would be made richer by having people with opposing views confront each other.

-The academics who signed the petition, however, view Czarnek, who has also taken part in demonstrations organized by a far-right organization, the National Radical Camp, as an extremist and religious fundamentalist who risks damaging Poland’s educational system.
+The protesting academics, however, view Czarnek, who has also taken part in demonstrations organized by a far-right organization, the National Radical Camp, as an extremist and religious fundamentalist who risks damaging Poland’s educational system.
 They fear his hostility towards gays and lesbians means he won’t act to protect young sexual minorities, who sometimes suffer from depression and bullying, and that he could seek to suppress academic research into areas like gender studies.

 “Before our eyes a symbolic rape of Polish education and science is taking place,” says the petition.

 The academics’ petition calls on members of the academic community to boycott events that Czarnek takes part in and to refuse to participate in the work of any collegial bodies that could subvert humanistic values.
-However, the academics say they won’t take any steps that would hurt their institutions, such as not teaching their students.
+However, they say they won’t take any steps that would hurt their institutions, such as not teaching their students.

 During this year’s summer presidential campaign that culminated in Duda’s reelection to a second term, Czarnek, who worked on that campaign, drew controversy for language against LGBT people.